-Goals • Learn to talk about yourself on the microphone Create a climate of trust between the participants Materials • a radio studio pictures (this can be cards from a DIXIT like artist photographs, paintings, etc.) Preparation both t about twenty images that have different registers, visually and in what they represent.
-Print out pictures and arrange them on a table or on a wall.
-Instructions Ć Ask people to look at the pictures and select one that represents how they are feeling and what state of mind they are.
-It may be in relation to the meeting, as it is at this moment in their life.
-Q Come back as a large group, sit in a circle.
+Select about twenty images that have different registers, both visually and in what they represent.
+Print out these pictures and arrange them on a table or on a wall.

+- Ask people to look at the pictures and select one that represents how they are feeling and what state of mind they are.
+It may be in relation to the meeting, as it is at this moment in their life. - Come back as a large group, sit in a circle.
 Indicate that you are going to start the first recordings.
 A facilitator may be seated at the table where the recording material is present.
 Invite a participant to come and sit at the table.
-This role can turn over the shares.
-3 At the microphone, ask the person to your right why they chose this image.
-After they answer you, ask her a new question related to what they just said.
-4 The person who has finished answering does the same with their neighbor on the right: they ask her why they chose this image and asks a question. \$ Repeat the operation until everyone has passed.
-Evaluation At the e end, remind participants how to hold the mikes and ask the same questions as in the previous activity.
+This role can turn over the shares. - At the microphone, ask the person to your right why they chose this image.
+After they answer you, ask her a new question related to what they just said. - The person who has finished answering does the same with their neighbor on the right: they ask her why they chose this image and asks a question. - Repeat the operation until everyone has passed.

+At the end, remind participants how to hold the mikes and ask the same questions as in the previous activity.